Transverse tori in Engel manifolds: Further background

 There are several natural operations on Legendrian and transverse knots.
 Both kinds of knots can be {\em stabilized}, lowering $tb$ by 1 or $l$ by 2, respectively.
 Figure~\ref{stab} shows the front projection of this procedure for a transverse knot in the standard $\R^3$, and is a local model for the general case.
 The altered curve can be kept transverse by suitably controlling the $x$-coordinate (as measured by $\xi$ in the figure).
 By keeping the new loops narrow and changes in $x$ small, we can arrange the stabilization to result from either an arbitrarily $C^0$-small isotopy, or a $C^0$-small transverse homotopy.
 The homotopy carries along the blackboard framing on $\xi$, but the isotopy twists the Seifert surface, so the self-linking drops by 2 (as also seen by counting crossings with sign).

 Another natural operation is the {\em transverse pushoff} changing an oriented Legendrian knot $K$ to a transverse knot $\tau K$.
 More precisely, there is an embedding of $\R\times S^1$ such that $\{t\}\times S^1$ maps onto $K$ when $t=0$ and is transverse otherwise, with orientation depending on the sign of $t$ (so each orientation on $K$ is realized as a transverse pushoff).
-The annulus is apparent in the image of the $xy$-plane in the local model of $K$ from two paragraphs previously.
+The annulus is apparent in the image of the $xy$-plane in the local model of $K$ from Section~\ref{Models}.
 Alternatively, this operation can be derived using the contact condition and Lie derivative.
 We will adapt the latter method to tori in Engel manifolds as Proposition~\ref{push}.

 There is also a standard (but not canonical) procedure for making an arbitrary knot Legendrian.
 We give a proof as preparation for a necessary lemma:

 \begin{prop} \cite{E}.
 Every knot $K$ in a contact 3-manifold is $C^0$-small isotopic to a Legendrian knot, and hence, to a transverse knot with either orientation. \end{prop}

 \begin{proof} If $K$ is transverse, it is locally modeled by the $z$-axis in $(\R^3,dz+\frac12 r^2d\theta)$ mod unit $z$-translation.
 The boundary of an $\epsilon$-neighborhood of this is foliated by Legendrian helices, whose slope becomes arbitrarily small as $\epsilon$ decreases.
 By choosing $\epsilon$ carefully, we can arrange each helix in $\R^3$ to descend to a closed curve in the model that is isotopic to the image of the $z$-axis, as required.
 If $K$ is not transverse, it generically has a nonempty, finite set of tangencies to the contact planes.
 Perturb $K$ to be piecewise smooth, Legendrian near these tangencies, and transverse (with alternating orientations) on the smooth segments in between.
 The previous local model replaces these segments by Legendrian helices.
 We can smooth the resulting Legendrian knot locally using a front projection near each corner. \end{proof}